-Suburban residential neighborhoods are found in close proximity to neighborhood commercial and commercial centers, and provide rooftops necessary to support the commercial and professional office uses within the corridors.
+Suburban Living areas are found in close proximity to neighborhood commercial and commercial centers, and provide rooftops necessary to support the commercial and professional office uses within the corridors.
 These neighborhoods are generally formed as subdivisions.
 Residential uses oriented interior to the site are typically buffered from surrounding development by transitional uses or landscaped areas.
-Lot sizes in a Suburban Neighborhood are typically less than 1⁄2 acre.
+Lot sizes in a Suburban Living areas typically less than 1⁄2 acre.